Skip to content

 Check the validity of a company’s EORI number

-You can check the validity of a company’s EORI number in the Commission’s EORI number validation service.
-You can search the service by the EORI number.
+If you have already applied for the EORI number earlier, you can check the validity of the EORI number in the Commission’s EORI number validation service.
+Type your EORI number in the field.

 • export declaration